 In theory, a guaranteed loan is a loan that you would be guaranteed to be accepted for.
 But while pre-approved loans exist, it is not possible to find a ‘guaranteed’ loan.

-A guaranteed loan is something of a misnomer.
-There’s no such thing, and all reputable lenders will run a credit check on your finances before agreeing to lend.
+All reputable lenders will run a credit check on your finances before agreeing to advance you a loan

 A credit check allows companies to assess how you have handled borrowing in the past, including whether you’ve kept up with repayments and whether you’ve over-stretched with borrowing.

-If you’ve taken good care of your finances, then you’re likely to have a high credit score which in turn is likely to improve your chances of getting a loan.
+If you’ve managed credit well in the past then you’re likely to have a high credit score which in turn is likely to improve your chances of getting a loan.

 How can I find out which loans I can get?

-If you apply for a loan with MoneySuperMarket, we’ll ask you a few straightforward questions first to help determine your chances of being successful.
+If you apply for a loan with MoneySuperMarket, we’ll ask you a few questions to help determine your chances of being successful.

 We’ll show you the loans you’re most likely to be accepted for from across the market.
 However, it is not a guarantee.
-When you make the final application, the lender will run a full credit check on you – and this is what they’ll use when making their final decision.
+When you make the final application, the lender will run a full credit check (a hard credit check) on you – and this is what they’ll use when making their final decision.

 What loans am I more likely to be accepted for with bad credit?

-A secured loan, where you put up some collateral, usually your car or your home, gives lenders more faith to lend because even if you default on repayments they can seize the assets
+A secured loan, where you put up some collateral, usually your car or your home as security against the debt.
+It gives lenders more faith to lend because even if you default on repayments they can seize the assets